Sony PCM-9000

 The Sony RM-D9000 remote controller offers four distinct operational modes for the PCM-9000: Normal, Disc, File, and Copy.
 In the Normal mode, the device can record and playback two channels of digital audio using the MAIN data area of the MO disc.
 The two channels can be recorded together or separately, with the option to use Sync-Rec and Monitor-Rec operations for precise recording.

-The Normal mode also includes an auto punch in/out function and the ability to memorize the addresses of the IN and OUT points automatically.
+The Normal mode also includes an auto punch in/out function and the ability to memorise the addresses of the IN and OUT points automatically.
 BEGIN and END points can be set at any location along the recorded track, and up to 999 pairs of points can be stored in the AUX data area of the disc.
 Track numbers are set automatically, and the Normal mode includes a straightforward push button track renumber function.

 The Sony PCM-9000 from Sony offers four different operational modes through the use of the RM-D9000 remote controller.
 The first mode, called disc mode, enables quick track selection and renumbering, allowing the user to play back a single track selected in normal mode.
 The second mode, file mode, provides non-linear operation and the ability to rearrange track order without altering the digital audio signal in the MAIN data area.
 Up to nine program play files can be saved to the AUX data area of the disc.
 In this mode, the pause time between tracks can be set to either 0 or 2 seconds.